 7. Step outside your comfort zone

 Trust me, it will be your best adventure yet!
-Our overlanding adventures across Africa earlier this year certainly took us outside our comfort zone.
+Our overlanding adventures across Africa last year certainly took us outside our comfort zone.
 There were seriously challenging moments, but they were totally outweighed by the incredible memories we created together; my favourite will forever be camping each night under the African night sky.